 - Use your social networks.
 Remember that email isn’t the end-all-be-all of survey invitations.
 Using your social networks (when it makes sense for your target audience) is also a great way to spread the word.

 You don’t need to be in marketing to market your survey invitation like a pro.
 And you don’t need a background in research to pull in high-quality survey results — though advice from an expert really helps.
-Learn professional research methods, as well as techniques from fields like marketing and psychology, in our live webinar with Centercode Research Analyst Sabrina Solis on October 10th.
+Dive into professional research methods, as well as techniques from fields like marketing and psychology, in our on-demand webinar with Centercode Research Analyst Sabrina Solis.